originality2/cloud-eng-intro-lab/README.md

-# Introduction to Clound Computing: IaaS and PaaS
+# Introduction to Cloud Computing: IaaS and PaaS

 In this workshop you will deploy a Flask App to the App Engine.